ncgr/lis_chado/scripts/README.md

 source_name
 etc...

-biomaterial_dbxref:
+9. biomaterial_dbxref:

 This table is used to store secondary dbxref of a biomaterial that points to a biosample's identifier in databases other than BioSample, like SRA and GEO.

-project_biomaterial:
+10. project_biomaterial:

 This is a new table created in-house and does not come with Chado schema.
 It is created for showing a relation or linkage between a project and all of its samples (biomaterials)
 **Please refer to SQL document to know how a new table is created in chado and its respective BCS module created under /Bio/Chado/Schema directory.

-stock table:
+11. stock table:

-*****Bio::Chado::Schema (To write its location for user to use that copy, and create a seperate doc for all ALTER SQL queries that were run on chado -to add new table and columns)

-Input file:
+This table is used to store strain/cultivar name of a species for a biomaterial.

+12. cv table:

+13. cvterm table:

+14. dbxref table:

+ADDITIONAL:

+Please refer to SQL query page for looking at the ALTER queries and CREATE TABLE query used to make change in Chado Schema